Todd Gloria: Homelessness and housing

-After Gloria was elected, he continued his promise to address the issue of chronic homelessness making it his top priority.
-He proposed the use of housing with wrap-around services, making emergency shelters only available for triage, and replacing temporary shelters with permanent housing for those in need.
+During his campaign, Gloria proposed the use of housing with wrap-around services, making emergency shelters only available for triage, and replacing temporary shelters with permanent housing for those in need.

-In 2021, Gloria proposed roughly $10 million dollars in investments aimed towards homelessness and housing in San Diego in his budget for the fiscal year.
-The budget allocates funds for the creation of a new department called Homelessness Strategies and Solutions.
+In 2021, Gloria proposed a budget for the fiscal year of roughly $10 million in investments toward homelessness and housing in San Diego, emphasizing “a compassionate, person-centered approach.”
+The budget allocates funds for creating a new department called Homelessness Strategies and Solutions.
 A majority of the proposed investments will go to interim shelter beds.
-The proposal also invests $1 million into funding for the People Assisting the Homeless Coordinated Street Outreach Program, a program that provides housing and services to homelessness residents.
-Rapid-rehousing programs in the city will also benefit from the proposals funding of 100 additional households and rental assistance.
+The proposal also invests $1 million into funding for the People Assisting the Homeless Coordinated Street Outreach Program.
+This program uses "a person-centered, neighborhood-based approach" to establish trust with homeless residents and link them to housing and services.
+Rapid-rehousing programs in the city will also benefit from the proposal's funding of 100 additional households and rental assistance.